christianball/fictional_merchandising_store/README.md

 ## API ##

-The API is designed to work with JSON request bodies and render responses as JSON.
+The API is comprised of REST endpoints and is designed to handle requests/responses in JSON format.

+Clients should send requests with body/payload in JSON only.

-Any request body must refer to store items by the same ID numbers provided by the API.
+Any request body must refer to items in the store by the same ID numbers provided by the API.

 #### List items ####